rsushizawa/rsushizawa/README.md

 ## 🚀 About Me
-I'm a Computer Engineering Student at PUC-Campinas.
-Looking to explore
+I'm a Computer Engineering Student.

 ## 🛠 Skills